Plain English Summary

 Background and study aims

 Every year more than 150,000 people suffer from pain at the back of the heel, leading to walking difficulties.
 The most common cause of this is Achilles tendinopathy, also known as Achilles tendonitis.
 Achilles tendinopathy is a condition where the Achilles tendon becomes damaged, causing pain, swelling and stiffness.
-The Achilles tendon is a very strong band of tissue which connects the calf muscle to the heal bone.
+The Achilles tendon is a very strong band of tissue which connects the calf muscle to the heel bone.
 There are two main areas that are affected, the middle of the tendon (mid-substance Achilles tendinopathy) and where the tendon meets the heel bone (insertional Achilles tendinopathy).
 Mid-substance Achilles tendinopathy is thought to happen when the tendon is unable to repair itself after it has been injured.
 Currently, the main treatments for Achilles tendinopathy involve a combination of self-help techniques, physical therapy, medications and even surgery, although the most effective treatment is widely debated.
-Platelet rich plasma (PRP) is a part of the blood plasma (the liquid part of the blood) with a high platelet concentration.
+Platelet-rich plasma (PRP) is a part of the blood plasma (the liquid part of the blood) with a high platelet concentration.
 Platelets are blood components which play an important role in the healing process.
-The aim of this study is to find out whether injections of PRP can help to speed up healing and reduce pain in patients with mid-substance Achilles tendinopathy.
+The aim of this study is to find out whether injections of PRP can help speed up healing and reduce pain in patients with mid-substance Achilles tendinopathy.

 Who can participate?